orman112/blog/content/blog-markdown/DRAFT_integrating-firebase-with-react-redux/index.md

 )(Login)
 ```

-Our login page may look intimidating at first, but lets digest it a bit.
+Our login page may look intimidating at first, but let's digest it a bit.
 We're using the `createRef` method from react to gain access to the current values of the email and password input elements.
 We're also using `connect` from react-redux to pass our login action we just created in as a component prop.
-When the form is submitted, assuming everything looks ok, we're using the react-toastify library we installed earlier to let the user know they successfully logged into the application, and then we are redirecting them back to the homepage via the `history` prop.
+When the form is submitted, assuming everything looks ok, we're using the react-toastify library we installed earlier to notify the user that they successfully logged into the application, and then we are redirecting them back to the homepage via the `history` prop.

 Our register component will look pretty similar: